quixio/quix-streams/docs/using.md

 ## Next steps

-Continue your Quix Streams learning journey by reading the following more in-depth topics:
+Continue your Quix Streams learning journey by reading the following more in-depth documentation:

 * [Publishing data](publish.md)
 * [Subscribing to data](subscribe.md)